itmaroon/block-collections/readme.txt

 12. Design Radio

 == Changelog ==
+= 1.5.0 =
+- Regarding the method of loading composer components, a mechanism has been introduced that does not conflict with other plugins.
+Accordingly, the composer components have been updated.
+- Operation check with WordPress 6.8

 = 1.4.5 =
 - Fixed the issue where the icon inverted display was not displayed properly when selecting a block.